Consumer edition active

 • The more time that passes between when your water breaks and when you deliver, the greater the chance of infection

-• That's why doctors try to deliver babies within 24 hours of the water breaking
+• To avoid this complication, doctors try to deliver babies within 24 hours of the water breaking

 What are the symptoms of an intra-amniotic infection?